 You don’t need to travel half the globe to achieve a broader worldview.
 By engaging with current affairs, going out of your way to speak to others and learning about cultures outside of your own shows how you’re already doing everything you can do to open your mind.
 Take some time to appreciate your own modesty and genuine interest in the world which gives meaning to your life and strengthens your ability to relate to others.
 You already know that ignorance isn’t bliss and you can use your knowledge of the world to help the people that need it most and influence social change.

 Did you know we have a community for people to anonymously discuss the things they are struggling with?
-Be it bullying, their sexuality or relationship problems.
+Be it bullying, mental health, identity or relationship problems.
 We provide a safe, open place for you to say what you need.
-You can join it for free here: www.ditchthelabel.org/community/
+You can join it for free here: community.ditchthelabel.org/